Where do you want to go?

 First, lease companies do not change their wear-and-tear policies for extended mileage leases.
 Driving a car 20,000 miles a year is almost certainly going to create more wear-and-tear and opportunity for dents and scrapes than with a 10,000 mile-a-year lease.
 Lease companies expect the car to be returned in the same condition either way.
 If the extra wear and damage is not fixed prior to the car's return, the lessee will be charged for it.

-This means that a leasing customer will be exposed to having to pay for repairs out of his own pocket – for a car he doesn't own – after the warranty expires.
-This might not be a great risk for a car brand, such as Honda or Toyota, that has a history of building very reliable vehicles.
+A leasing customer with a high mileage lease will be exposed to having to pay for repairs out of his own pocket – for a car he doesn’t own – after the manufacturer’s warranty expires.
+This might not be a great risk for car brands such as Honda or Toyota that have a history of being very reliable, but any vehicle is more likely to fail as it gets older and accumulates more miles.

 What's the answer to the warranty issue?